 Nautical themed room ideas to bring the seaside home

-Bring the beach home this summer with these nautical themed rooms.
+Bring the beach home this spring with these nautical themed rooms

 A common motif with nautical themed rooms is using white planks on walls (whether it’s cladding or wallpaper) for a beach-hut effect – laying them horizontally to create a feeling of space.